kevinmartintech/sp_Develop/docs/SQL-Server-Database-Development-Best-Practices.md

 ---

 # SQL Server Database Development Best Practices Overview
 A novella size of SQL Server database best practices, all for free.
 Some of the links do not work yet as indicated by the "TODO" text tag.
-This is being converted to be more readable form from the [Best Practices & Findings](https://www.spdevelop.org/best-practices-and-findings) section.
+This is being converted to be more readable form from the [Best Practices & Findings](https://www.spdevelop.org/best-practices-and-findings) section.5

 {: .no_toc }